RaviKMalhotra/CCSP/Domain 3 - Cloud Platform and Infrastructure Security/Important Questions.md

 Answer:
 A. Because cloud providers may use data centers that span state (or even national) borders, new legal risks may be introduced to the customer’s organization after cloud migration.
 All the other options are risks faced by organizations in both the cloud and traditional environments and are therefore incorrect.

-	140. Which of the following is a risk in the cloud environment that does not exist or is not as prevalent in the traditional environment?
+### Question # 140 - Which of the following is a risk in the cloud environment that does not exist or is not as prevalent in the traditional environment?
 		A. Loss of availability due to DDoS
 		B. Loss of value due to DDoS
 		C. Loss of confidentiality due to DDoS